We know that being in ministry often means you can’t leave everything and return to school, so we’ve given you some learning options.

 In accordance with the standards of the Association of Theological Schools, Maranatha allows students who graduate from a Bible college to receive up to 32 hours of Advanced Placement for the Master of Divinity degree and up 12 hours for any Master of Arts degree.
 Advanced Placement courses must have been taken in the student’s senior year of college.
 The grade for each course must be a B- or better, and the student’s final college GPA must be 2.5 or better.

-The student is responsible to request Advanced Placement using the Advanced Placement application.
+The student is responsible to request Advanced Placement using the Advanced Standing application.
 Use a separate form for each class.
 If applying for Advanced Placement for Greek or Hebrew, use one form for each language.
 Advanced Placement for biblical language classes requires a competency exam.
 There is one exam for Greek and one for Hebrew; students may receive Advanced Placement for more than one class based on the results of the Greek or Hebrew exam.
 The Seminary will give as much credit as it deems appropriate based on the placement tests.

-Applicants seeking Advanced Placement for courses other than the biblical languages must submit the course syllabus and one major example of class work (e.g., research paper, final exam) for each class; this material must be submitted with the Advanced Placement application.
+Applicants seeking Advanced Placement for courses other than the biblical languages must submit the course syllabus and one major example of class work (e.g., research paper, final exam) for each class; this material must be submitted with the Advanced Standing application.
 Use a separate application for each class.
 An interview may be required.
 These courses will be added to the student’s Seminary transcript upon successful completion of 32 hours in the Master of Divinity and 12 hours in the Master of Arts.